Malagueña (song)

 "Malagueña" (/es/, from Málaga) is a song by Cuban composer Ernesto Lecuona.
 It was originally the sixth movement of Lecuona's Suite Andalucía (1933), to which he added lyrics in Spanish.
-The song has since become a popular, jazz, marching band, and drum and bugle corps standard and has been provided with lyrics in several languages.
+The song has since become a popular, in a variety of styles including jazz, marching band, and drum and bugle corps and also has been provided with lyrics in several languages.
 In general terms, malagueñas are flamenco dance styles with pasodoble elements from Málaga, in the southeast of Spain.

 Origins

 The melodic themes which form the basis of "Malagueña" were not of Ernesto Lecuona's invention, having been prominent in Spanish folk songs named "malagueñas" for several centuries, though at least one was popularised internationally by 19th-century American composer Louis Moreau Gottschalk in his solo piano composition Souvenirs d'Andalousie (English: Memories of Andalusia).

 The malagueña originates in the fandango style of Málaga, hence its name.
 It was also exported to the Canary Islands around the 18th century by Spanish mariners, where it has developed its own separate identity as the malagueña canaria, with a distinct style for different islands ranging from variations similar to the original fandango, to slower and more lamenting melodies such as those from the island of Tenerife.
 On the island of Fuerteventura the malagueña de los novios (English: of the bride and groom) is played at weddings in honour of the nuptials, and is much more elegant.